-Hoo doggie do I love lying in bed and reading a book.
+Hoo doggie do I love lying in bed and reading some of my favorite books.
 I had been doing so little of this cherished activity that I set a goal to read 52 books in 2019 and I am happy to report that I DID IT.

 1. Fight Like a Mother by Shannon Watts (and, also, me—I was her writing collaborator)